worldviewer/react-worldviewer-app-old/README.md

 ### Create Feed Post Editor Workflow

-This is probably where we should bring in Netlify's CMS
+This is probably where we should bring in Netlify's CMS.
+This will probably be the most time-consuming portion of the entire project.

 ### Add in Sitewide Annotations